svc333/overview/whats-new/index.md

 A new host name option `*.appdomain.cloud` is available on cloud.ibm.com.

 Previously, the `mybluemix.net` domain was used for hosting apps in various deployment targets, such as {{site.data.keyword.containerlong_notm}} or Cloud Foundry.
-Any apps that you are hosted on `mybluemix.net` are not impacted.
+Any apps that are hosted on `mybluemix.net` are not impacted.

 The subdomain for Cloud Foundry apps is `cf.appdomain.cloud`.
 The subdomain for apps that you deploy to {{site.data.keyword.containerlong_notm}} is `containers.appdomain.cloud`.